 Michael also wasn’t afraid to experiment with his sound over the years.
 His mainstream pop/rock sound of the 1986 album The Big Picture contrasted with some of his more classical approach utilized with his first-holiday album in 1988, Christmas.

 Then in 1990, Michael’s musical appeal also extended to the mainstream pop world with his hit single “Place in This World,” which peaked at #6 on the Billboard Hot 100 chart.
 In addition to being named one of People Magazine’s “Most Beautiful People in the World,” Michael was also a regular fixture on VH1.
 His momentum only continued with “I Will Be Here For You,” which was a #1 hit on mainstream adult contemporary radio.

 After a good crossover run in pop music, Michael’s more recent projects were made with the church in mind.
 Making his foray into congregational praise music with his Worship album in 2001, he has now been writing the songs heard commonly in churches on Sunday mornings.
 Michael's newest album, Wonder, depicts the amazement and awe he has for God, as well as giving listeners a window into his romantic dedication to his wife, Debbie.

-Over his nearly three decades of producing music, Michael has used his reputation as a musician to give back to the community.
+Throughout his career, Michael has used his reputation as a musician to give back to the community.
 He founded the Rocketown club in Nashville, Tennessee to provide an alternative hang-out spot for teens to go and share Christ's love.
-Michael has also done work with Compassion International, and most recently sang at a fundraiser for victims of the 2010 floods in Nashville.
+Michael has also done work with Compassion International.